jpbetz/kubernetes/staging/src/k8s.io/apiserver/pkg/validation/testing/README.md

 ## Modifying the Base Object

-There are three ways to modify the base object in test cases.
-Only one method can be used per test case:
+There are three ways to modify the base object in test cases:

 ### 1. Replace